 - Complete the Minors Program Registration form online and submit it to the Minors Coordinator in Human Resources as soon as possible once a Program is identified.
 If, under exigent circumstances, there is insufficient time to complete all Background Checks for the Program participants, see HR-52, the Background Checks Policy, for the relevant guidelines.

 - Ensure that the formal agreements have been executed for the program, activity, service or event as specified in this policy.

-- All Programs, activities, services and events involving Direct Contact with a Minor must be approved, in consultation with the Minors Coordinator, by the Dean or Department Head of the Drexel Sponsor that offers and operates, or gives approval to an External Sponsor individual or entity that is responsible for such a Program, activity or event.
+- All Programs, activities, services and events involving Direct Contact with a Minor must be approved, in consultation with the Minors Coordinator, by the Dean or Department Head of the Drexel Sponsor that offers and operates, or gives approval to an External Sponsor individual or entity that is responsible for such a Program, activity, service or event.
 Every effort must be made to have a written agreement between Drexel University and External Sponsors for any Program on or off campus that has an affiliation (or connection) to Drexel, especially if it involves the use of University Facilities.
 In addition, Drexel requires that there be some kind of written agreement, or approval, from the parents/guardians of Minors who participate in a Program.
 The form or type of agreement(s) or other written documents that may be required will be determined upon consultation with the Minors Coordinator and various departments of the University, including, but not limited to, the Office of General Counsel, Risk Management, Human Resources, Student Affairs/Campus Engagement, Public Safety and Event Services.

 D. BACKGROUND CLEARANCES